Spectrum Internet Coverage and Availability

 Spectrum Internet has a lot of room to grow.
 While the service is present in 41 states, most of those states have coverage gaps that Spectrum could expand into.

 Happily, Spectrum is addressing some of these gaps.
-It’s partnering with the Rural Digital Opportunity Fund to expand in rural and underserved areas.
+It’s partnering with a federal initiative called the Rural Digital Opportunity Fund to expand service in rural and underserved areas, including numerous parts of the country where locals do not have internet access with minimum download speeds of 25Mbps.

 These 24 states are slated to get expanded internet access through RDOF: